robert-bor/aho-corasick/README.md

     System.out.println(html);
 ```

 You can also emit custom outputs.
-This is for example useful to implement a simple named entity
+This might for example be useful to implement a trivial named entity
 recognizer.
 In this case use a PayloadTrie instead of a Trie:

 ```java
     class Word {
         private final String gender;
         public Word(String gender) {
             this.gender = gender;